FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Cuff

-The bishops sleeve is a full sleeve that is wider at the bottom than at the top near the shoulders.
+The bishop sleeve is a full sleeve that is wider at the bottom than at the top near the shoulders.
 At the bottom the sleeve is gathered onto a cuff causing the bottom of the sleeve to poof out.
 This sleeve was commonly worn by Catholic bishops, hence the name.
-The cuff of a bishops sleeve can range from a half an inch wide to four inches wide, and is worn by both men and women.
+The cuff of a bishop sleeve can range from a half an inch wide to four inches wide, and is worn by both men and women.

 5. This type of sleeve is sometimes called a dolman sleeve or which of the following animal related names?